J. J. Delaney: University

 During his studies at the Waterford Institute of Technology, Delaney was an automatic inclusion on the college hurling team.
 After losing the decider in 2002, his side were back the following year and faced Cork Institute of Technology in the final.
 A 0–13 to 1–7 victory gave Delaney his first Fitzgibbon Cup medal.

 In 2004 Waterford IT reached a third successive final where they faced University College Cork.
 Against the wind, Waterford rallied with late scores to overhaul Cork, with a last minute free from Wexford senior Rory Jacob being the clinching score in an 0–11 to 0–9 victory for Delaney'e side.

 Club

 Delaney plays his club hurling with the Fenians club in Johnstown.
 He has enjoyed some success with the club at underage levels, beginning with an under-16 north county club medal.
 Delaney later won both an under-21 north county club medal and an under-21 county medal.
+He won his first adult county medal after the Fenians defeated Piltown by 1-14 to 1-12 in the Kilkenny Junior 'C' Hurling Championship final in 2021 at the age of 39 playing in the center back position.